KI7MT/wspr-analytics/examples/README.md

 # Query Parquet File with PySpark

-The next phase is to run a query using [PySpark][] and [Python] and in a distributed manner.
+The next phase is to run a simple query using [PySpark][] in
+in a distributed manner.

+As this is all happening on a single msater host node, it is more of a parralized action rather than distributed, but the results are far superior to what any single threaded implementation could achieve.

 See [WSPR Query Notebook][] for details.

-This is impressive as well.
-It took 1.5 sec to read 47+ Million rows, and 4.8 seconds to do a group by query.
+The read speed is impressive.
+It takes `~1.5` seccond to read `47+ Million` rows, and `~4.8` seconds to do a group by query.

+Row count speeds (  `0.87 sec` ) are on par with using ( `wc -l` )
+from the Linux shell.

+Now matter how one looks at this approach, it's a viable alternative to a raw csv read and process action.

 ```bash
 * Reading file ..: wsprspots-2020-02.parquet